alexblackie/secretary/README.md

 Then, under "Settings" -> "Webhooks" on your repository, add a new webhook.

-* Configure the URL to be wherever you hosted Secretary
+* Configure the URL to be wherever you hosted Secretary.
+* Set a long random string as the secret (and make sure it's configured in `config.prod.exs`).
 * For the events, select "Let me select individual events" and check **only** `Pull Request`.